- By signing the summer camp contract, candidates agree to the terms outlined in the agreement, and here on the Kids 4 Kids Staff Policy page.

 1.20 – THREES COMPANY RULE – Try not to be 1:1 with a camper.
-If you were ever accused of inappropriate touching or a questionable behavior having another staff member present would add supportive facts to the situation.
+If you were accused of inappropriate touching or questionable behavior, having another staff member present would add supportive facts to the situation.
 It is very easy to have an innocent action misinterpreted.

-1.21 – SLEEPING ARRANGEMENTS – (Camp Kahuna Sleep Away Camp) – Try to create as much space between you and the camper when sleeping in the same room: NEVER sleep right beside a camper.
+1.21 – SLEEPING ARRANGEMENTS – (Camp Kahuna Sleep Away Camp) – Create as much space between you and the camper when sleeping in the same room: NEVER sleep right beside a camper.

 1.22 – SUNSCREEN POLICY – Staff is not to apply sunscreen directly on the skin of a camper.
 Staff is permitted to use an aerosol sunscreen or have 1) a sibling apply sunscreen or 2) have another camper of similar age apply sunscreen.
 It is the responsibility of all staff to ensure campers apply and reapply sunscreen throughout the camp day.